 Military Hiring Badges Highlight Companies That Know the Best Way to Hire Veterans

-Lots of organizations say they are “veteran friendly,” but what does that really mean?
-Is hiring veterans a formal part of their recruitment plan and core values, or do they simply support the troops?
+Don't know where to start?
+We can help!
 RecruitMilitary’s “Champion for Military Hiring” badge helps employers display their commitment to hiring veterans and show that they indeed “walk the walk.”

 Showcase Your Dedication to Hiring from the Military Community

 Badges may be displayed with email signatures, on company websites, social media pages, in other marketing efforts, as well as in advertising in Search & Employ® magazine.

 Our "Champion for Military Hiring" badge highlights how your company values what military candidates truly offer.
 Whether attending a career fair, advertising on our military-exclusive job board, or conducting a military occupational specialty (MOS) search using our database, companies qualify for this veteran hiring badge.

 Through the highs and lows of the economy over the past few years, veteran unemployment has remained lower than that of their civilian counterparts.
 Why?
 Likely for a number of reasons, but it supports the notion that employers are successfully recruiting and retaining diverse veteran candidates to build their workforces.
 It means that those transferable military skills are relevant in the civilian workforce.

 “Military-experienced leaders often accelerate through an organizations’ hierarchy and assume executive level leadership roles at a pace well ahead of their non-military counterparts,” said Tim Best, RecruitMilitary CEO and U.S. Army veteran.

 “Most commonly, we hear from the employers that these individuals' progression to senior leadership levels is attributed to transferable military traits such as:

 - Ability to function as a member or leader of a team